Zeroth-Order primal-dual Alternating Projection Gradient Algorithms for Nonconvex Minimax Problems with Coupled linear Constraints: Introduction

 We focus on zeroth-order algorithms for solving minimax optimization problems under the nonconvex settings.
 For problem \eqref{min}, Xu et al. \cite{xu21zeroth} proposed a zeroth-order alternating randomized gradient projection (ZO-AGP) algorithm for smooth nonconvex-concave minimax problems, which can obtain the iteration complexity $\mathcal{O}(\varepsilon^{-4})$, and the number of function value estimation is bounded by $\mathcal{O}(d_x+d_y)$ per iteration.
 Shen et al. \cite{Shen} proposed another zeroth-order alternating randomized gradient projection algorithm for smooth nonconvex-linear minimax problems, which can obtain the iteration complexity $\mathcal{O}(\varepsilon^{-3})$, and the number of function value estimation per iteration is bounded by $\mathcal{O}(\varepsilon^{-2})$.
 Xu et al. \cite{xu22zeroth} proposed a zeroth-order alternating gradient descent ascent (ZO-AGDA) algorithm and a zeroth-order variance reduced alternating gradient descent ascent (ZO-VRAGDA) algorithm for solving {nonconvex-Polyak- \L ojasiewicz (NC-PL) minimax problem (the objective function $f(x, y)$ satisfies the PL condition with respect to $y$, i.e., $\forall x, y$, there exists $\mu_y>0$ such that $\left\|\nabla_y f(x, y)\right\|^2 \geqslant 2 \mu_y\left[\max _y f(x, y)-f(x, y)\right]$)} under the deterministic and the stochastic setting, respectively, which can obtain the iteration complexity $\mathcal{O}(\varepsilon^{-2})$ and $\mathcal{O}(\varepsilon^{-3})$, respectively.
 For more details, we refer to \cite{Beznosikov,Huang,Liu,Sadiev,Wang,Xu20}.
 For the stochastic setting that is problem \eqref{min-s}, few zeroth-order algorithms have been proposed to solve this class of problems.
 Liu et al. \cite{Liu} proposed a ZO-Min-Max algorithm for nonconvex-strongly concave problem with $\mathcal{O}(\kappa^{6}\varepsilon^{-6})$ iteration complexity.
 Wang et al. \cite{Wang} proposed a ZO-SGDMSA which can obtain $\tilde{\mathcal{O}}(\kappa^{2}\varepsilon^{-4})$ iteration complexity.
 Huang et al. \cite{Huang} proposed an accelerated zeroth-order momentum descent ascent method for nonconvex-strongly concave problem, and they proved the iteration complexity is $\tilde{\mathcal{O}}(\kappa^{4.5}\varepsilon^{-3})$.
+An et al. \cite{An} proposed a zeroth-order gradient descent extragradient ascent (ZO-GDEGA) algorithm, and proved the iteration complexity is $\mathcal{O}(\varepsilon^{-8})$ for nonconvex-concave problem \eqref{min-s}.

 To the best of our knowledge, there is no zeroth-order algorithm with theoretical complexity guarantee for both deterministic and stochastic nonconvex-(strongly) concave minimax problems with coupled linear constraints up to now.